Skelly0/DuelBot/QUICKSTART.md

 # Quick Start Guide

-Get your Hex-Duel Discord bot up and running in 5 minutes!
+Get your Imperial Duel Discord bot up and running in 5 minutes!

 ## 1. Prerequisites